monome/docs/docs/modular/teletype/tts4.md

 ## So smooth too smooth

-Let's break up the contiunuum of numbers.
+Let's break up the continuum of numbers.
 [Quantization](https://en.wikipedia.org/wiki/Quantization) is the procedure of constraining a number to a smaller set.
 Teletype has a quantization operator:

     QT (input) (quantization)